I have always been fiercely independent.

 A miracle happened next.

 My husband today is my walking miracle.
 In November, I handed him his 10-year chip of sobriety and spoke at his meeting.
-I love sharing our story with people who are in need of light amongst all the darkness.
-Nick was never the “God” kind of guy, so to hear him share about how it was an encounter with God the day he moved out of the house is what changed him, to this day, blows my mind.
+I love sharing our story with people who need light amongst all the darkness.
 He makes me smile every day and loves me like I believe every woman should be loved.
 I can’t believe how blessed I am with this man.
 I also can’t believe that he is the same man that I used to hate with a passion.
 My marriage now is the best thing I have going on in my life.
 My relationship with Nick is a source of joy that I can only explain as pure acceptance and love.
 Is it perfect?
-Yes, but not by this world’s standards.
+Yes, but not by this worlds standards.
 We sometimes argue and often disagree, but there is mutual respect to always looking at ourselves first.
 Perfection to me is love without fear.
-We are both on our own path and we aren’t afraid anymore.
-We laugh, we cry, we talk about our feelings… this is love.
-I no longer operate from a place of fear, wondering “what if,” but instead, we face everything head-on.
-I don’t expect Nick to fulfill me or complete me.
+We are both on our own path and we arent afraid anymore.
+We laugh, we cry, we talk about our feelings this is love.
+I no longer operate from a place of fear, wondering what if, but instead, we face everything head-on.
+I dont expect Nick to fulfill me or complete me.
 My only expectation is that he continues to work on himself and communicate with me along the way, and I will do the same.
 It is the most peace I have ever felt in a relationship.
-I’m so thankful to God and the miracle that was done in our lives.
-I know that our story isn’t the typical outcome of toxic marriages, but it is possible.
-I want to encourage anyone who might be reading this to have hope.

 Life can and will get better – with or without your partner.